Gaylord Building: Background and construction

 large enough to house all the materials shipped in to foster canal construction, so the canal authorities decided to build one.
 There was some controversy at the time over the use of state funds to pay for it.

 The choice of material used, given the frontier nature of the town, was surprising to some.
 However this area of Illinois has large deposits of yellow limestone, in some cases just below the surface.
 Some sources say the building uses some stone taken directly from the canal excavation.

-The building was constructed between May and September 1838 under the supervision of acting Canal Commissioner Jacob Fry at a cost of USD $4,014.29, a substantial sum at the time.
+The building was constructed between May and September 1838 under the supervision of acting Canal Commissioner Jacob Fry at a cost of US$4,014.29, a substantial sum at the time.
 Use of yellow limestone may have started a trend.

 Warehouse

 A side-by-side view of the original building (on the left) and the 1859 addition showing the dramatic difference in architectural styles.

 On completion of the canal in 1848 the building was surplus to requirements, so the Canal Board of Trustees briefly rented, and then sold, the building.
 It passed through a number of owners, but was owned for a long period in the mid-19th century by George Gaylord (1820–1883), a prominent Lockport merchant, Shortly after Gaylord's death Norton & Company, who owned other properties in Lockport, bought the building for $7,500.
 The many warehouses in Lockport were quite busy.

 The 1859 addition was in a significantly different style.
 The property continued to change hands, going through many uses, as a warehouse, machine shop, foundry, printing facility, and finally (with an addition of a third story on the original section) a plumbing supply warehouse.